epsilon537/boxlambda/docs/sw_comp_picolibc.md

 [boxlambda/sw/components/bootstrap/stdio_to_uart.c](https://github.com/epsilon537/boxlambda/blob/master/sw/components/bootstrap/stdio_to_uart.c)

-The **set_stdio_to_uart()** function is to be called from the application, before any standard library calls that require standard IO.
+The **set_stdio_to_uart()** function is to be called from the application before any standard library calls that require standard IO.
 The application needs to provide a pointer to an initialized *uart* object.

 #### The Link Map